arnekaulfuss/Project-Cars-DS-LiveApp/README.md

 *On near future, admin access will be granted with role rules.*

 - Lift the server again, and click to the arrow down on the top menu and click on admin.
-- Go to the admin panel -> Server -> and update tracks / group / car step by step.
-Don't start the listener now!
-- Go to server and start the listener
+- Go to server and start the listener all Tracks, Groups, and Cars will be updated
 - Run the Project Cars dedicated server!

 ## What'is Events?